 Innovative scientific discoveries indicate that neutrino detectors might have a significant part in ensuring safer storage and enhanced monitoring of radioactive material in nuclear waste repositories.

-Johannes Gutenberg University Mainz (JGU) have performed computations to determine the neutrino radiation emitted from used-up nuclear fuel.
+Scientists from Johannes Gutenberg University Mainz (JGU) have performed computations to determine the neutrino radiation emitted from used-up nuclear fuel.
 The computations indicated that neutrino detectors could be handy in specific scenarios.

 The fact that neutrinos almost do not interact with matter enables them to pass through the Earth or any human-made shield virtually unobstructed.